Gabby Giffords: Elections

 In 2008, Giffords was elected to a second term.
 Republican Tim Bee, a childhood classmate and former colleague in the Arizona State Senate, ran against her.
-Bee was the President of the Arizona State Senate and considered a strong challenger in this race.
-Despite native son John McCain's running as the Republican presidential candidate, Giffords was reelected with 56.20 percent of the vote to Bee's 41.45 percent.
+Bee was the President of the Arizona State Senate and considered a strong challenger in the race.
+Despite native son John McCain's running as the Republican presidential candidate that year, Democrat Giffords was reelected with 56.20 percent of the vote to Bee's 41.45 percent.